erroronline1/qualitymanagement/readme.md

 # the assistant
 ## use case
-this tool serves as an assitive layer to access your companies documents in form of a web-app with read-only-properties.
+this tool serves as an assistive layer to access your companies documents in form of a web-app with read-only-properties.

 ## what this tool does
 this tool provides your company with an application to have an easier access to your quality management system. if you provide your employees with access via this assistant it might be way more easy to have them use only the latest documentation version. it does access files that could be reached by file-explorer as well, but avoiding the latter way prevents the employees to make copies that may become obsolete, at least to some degree.